-Her wall quilts, which are made from antique embroidered table linens, will be exhibited in an individual artist's Gallery at the Summer 2020 Birmingham Festival of Quilts, the largest quilt show in Europe.
+A display of Kathleen's wall quilts, which are made from antique embroidered table linens, was planned for an individual artist's Gallery at the Summer 2021 Birmingham Festival of Quilts, the largest quilt show in Europe.
 This exciting event is currently postponed until international travel is once again advisory.
 She is active in festivals and competitions, both as a participant and a judge, on both the East and West coasts of the US.

 Kathleen lives in the beautiful Blue Ridge mountains of North Carolina with her husband and two cats.
 Approximately half of the space in her home is filled by quilting machines, fabric, and tools.
 In addition to making show quilts, she is involved in the creation of quilts to be donated to people in need.
 She is an enthusiastic and kind quilt show judge and considers having the opportunity to judge to be an honor and a gift from the quiltmaker.

 "From Grandmother's Linen Closet: Kathleen's Award-Winning Quilts", 90-minute trunk show & lecture